praveenh001/AI-virtual-painter-opencv-project/README.md

 HOW TO RUN THIS PROGRAM:

-step 1:  download zip file and unzip it
+step 1:  clone this repository

-step 2:  create a folder "header" and add all the images

-step 3: install the packages needed
+step 2: install the packages needed

     pip install opencv-python mediapipe